Photo from Canva

 So what does this whole transaction look like?
 Here’s an overview of the process:

 Non-refundable option payment.
-Essentially, you provide the seller with a lump of money to reserve the right or option to buy the property during or at the end of your lease.
+Essentially, the renter provides the seller with a sum of money to reserve the right or option to buy the property during or at the end of the lease.
 The number can fluctuate, but it typically falls anywhere between 1% and 5% of the purchase price.
 This also keeps the homeowners from putting the house on the market and attracting more buyers.

 Purchase price.
 The biggest question of all is, what is the purchase price?
-Most of the time, this is determined when the contract is signed, but sometimes it’s at the end of the lease — there are pros and cons to both.
+Most of the time, this is determined when the contract is signed, but sometimes it’s at the end of the lease.

 - Negotiating at the beginning of your lease can help you lock in a great rate if the market is continuing to increase.
 However, there’s a potential that the property’s value will go down and you’ll end up overpaying for the home.